Newcomer Trammell scores 18, No. 19 SDSU sails past Titans

 SDSU went 23-9 last season, losing to Boise State in the Mountain West championship game and then losing in overtime to Creighton in the NCAA Tournament after leading by nine with 2 1/2 minutes left in regulation.

 Trammell made a 3-pointer to open the game.
-The Titans stayed close throughout the first half and the Aztecs made only two shots in the last five minutes of the first half to lead 32-25 at halftime.
+The Titans stayed close throughout the first half and the Aztecs made only two shots in the last five minutes to lead 32-25 at halftime.

 But SDSU came to life in the opening minutes of the second half.
 Trammell hit a 3 and Keshad Johnson and Matt Bradley had slam dunks for a 44-29 lead that prompted the Titans to call a timeout.
 SDSU continued to pour it on with two more 3-pointers from Trammell and 3s from Butler and Micah Parrish.
 The Aztecs pushed the lead to 61-35 with 11:25 to go.